JacksonGL/NPM-Vuln-PoC/README.md

 ```

 **Notice:** some vulnerable packages start a web server at port 80, which requires root privilege.
 Therefore, ```sudo``` is prefixed in the above command.

+Versions of those vulnerable packages can be found in the [package.json](package.json) file.